joedolson/access-monitor/readme.txt

 == Changelog ==

+= Future =

+* AJAXIFY all the things ... that should be ajaxified.
+* Add processing indicator (aria-live, visible)
+* Add clientScriptErrors data to resultset.
+* Add filters and filters and filters.
+	- Prep for pre-process post tests
+	- Relate reports to authors

+= 1.0.3 =

+* Corrected a couple of textdomains.
+* Fixed plugin URI.
+* Added application ID for Tenon queries.
+* Tenon is out of beta, so move off beta API endpoint.

 = 1.0.2 =

-* API Change: remove reportID; change sytemID to projectID
+* API Change: remove reportID; change systemID to projectID

 = 1.0.1 =